Profile

 Research Interests

-Dr. Yamanis’ research focuses on improving the health and well-being of underserved populations in developing countries.
-Her interests are in understanding and targeting the social determinants of HIV risk and relationship violence, evaluating and implementing novel methods for reaching hidden and vulnerable populations such as sex workers, and developing multi-level interventions that improve health behaviors.
-Her current research focuses on harnessing the power and influence of social networks to promote adolescent health in sub-Saharan Africa.
+Dr. Yamanis’ research focuses on improving the health of underserved populations.
+Her interests are in: 1) understanding the social and structural determinants of HIV risk among youth and immigrants; 2) developing and evaluating interventions to improve health among these vulnerable groups.
+Her current projects focus on the influence of social networks to promote adolescent girls' health in sub-Saharan Africa, and the influence of community action and the local policy context on Latino immigrants' health in the Washington, DC area.

 Selected Publications